cloudogu/gitops-playground/docs/NetworkPolicies.md

 | Configured registry CIDR | Internal registry | Image push/pull access | Allowed only for configured `registryAccessCidrs` on TCP/5000. |
 | Argo CD repo-server | External SCM/Git/Helm endpoint | Optional restricted external repository access | CIDR/port rules are generated from `externalConnections` when repo-server egress isolation is explicitly enabled. |

+## Explicit least-privilege exceptions

+Some Kubernetes control-plane communication cannot be restricted to a portable pod or namespace selector.

+The Kubernetes API server needs to reach admission and conversion webhooks such as the cert-manager and External Secrets webhooks.
+Standard Kubernetes NetworkPolicies do not provide a portable selector that identifies the API server across Kubernetes, OpenShift and other supported environments.

+For these webhook paths, GOP therefore restricts ingress to the required webhook port TCP/10250, but does not restrict the source of the connection.

+This is an explicit portability trade-off.
+Environments that require stricter control-plane filtering need environment-specific restrictions, for example based on control-plane CIDRs.

 ## Application and customer namespaces

 GOP no longer creates a generic `allow-prometheus-scraping` NetworkPolicy in application/customer namespaces.
 Monitoring access is owned by the GOP workloads that are actually scraped instead of being distributed as a broad policy to every known namespace.